Colonial Penn Whole Life Insurance and More

 Wrapping Up Our Colonial Penn Life Insurance Review

-I do not like the pricing model of the the Colonial Penn $9.95 life insurance.
+I do not like the pricing of the the Colonial Penn $9.95 life insurance.
 Pricing is a per unit cost.
 The unit is variable in its value depending how old the insured is at application time.
 This type of marketing seems a bit shady in my mind.
 This is unconventional pricing and it confuses consumers into calling Colonial Penn thinking it is a great deal.
-These are little gimmicks that only garner negative reviews of Colonial Penn though I’m sure they get lost of phone calls 5 days a week.
+These little gimmicks only garner negative reviews of Colonial Penn though they still get plenty of phone calls daily.

 Final Comments And Conclusion

-Because it offers the lowest benefits and highest prices you will find in whole life insurance products per the premium paid.
-It may sound “wonderful” especially if you have pre-existing conditions until you discover what $9.95 per unit buys you each month.
+“Guaranteed Acceptance” may sound “wonderful” especially if you have pre-existing conditions until you discover what $9.95 per unit buys you each month.
 Don’t forget the potential consequences to your family in the first 2 years.
-Remember those limitations of the $9.95 life insurance policy.
+Always remember the limitations of the 9.95 life insurance policy from Colonial Penn.

 Folks, always try to qualify for level benefits first.
-No exam, some simple health history questions designed around less than perfect health and much lower cost of ownership.
+No exam, some simple health history questions designed around a person 50-85 and in less than perfect health.
+You will end up with better coverage and a much lower cost of ownership.

 Taking the time to do your due diligence and reading Colonial Penn reviews should paint you a clear picture… if it is written by a seasoned professional anyway.